 Impulsive, subconscious reactions also contain a whole realm of hidden material about our personality, character, attitude toward life, etc.

-It is important to remember here that "subconscious" in Alexander’s terminology is different from the adjective "unconscious" and the term "the unconscious" as it is used in psychoanalysis, for example, to refer to the source of material that occurs in our dreaming.
+It is important to remember here that "subconscious" in Alexander’s terminology is different from the adjective "unconscious" and different from the term "the unconscious" as it is used in psychoanalysis, for example, to refer to the source of material that occurs in our dreaming.
 In the Alexander Technique, "subconscious activity" refers to anything that we are doing or thinking while we are awake that we could be conscious of but often aren't—until, for instance, it is pointed out to us in an Alexander lesson or until we notice it for ourselves when the teacher is helping us to stay aware of our lengthening and widening and we catch our thinking about preparing for an action beginning to interfere with our overall integrating.
 Much of the time in the early stages of lessons we do not realize that we have been affected by this subconscious interference until the action is completed and we see, upon reflection, that it didn't happen in the most integrated way it could have.
 We are then experiencing the difference between what Alexander called "conscious guidance and control" and "subconscious guidance and control."

 Eventually, inhibiting can also expose the true nature of our motives for doing whatever we do or for thinking whatever we think ("fixed prejudices," "beliefs," and "preconceived ideas," which, according to Alexander, are some of our main subconscious guiding influences.

 ) Sometimes we may think we are going to do something for a certain reason, or we may believe that we are responding in a certain way that we have deliberately decided upon or chosen; but often, when we inhibit and take this extra bit of time between deciding and doing, we may discover that there are actually other, more subconscious reasons behind our thinking or responding in that particular way that can make the quality of the outcome seem to betray whatever we believed our best, conscious intentions were.
 For instance, when a person seems to be doing something very kind and is trying to be very gentle or positive about doing it, yet there still seems to be a forceful or controlling quality underlying it that produces the opposite effect.
 The outcome does not really ring true as the gentle, caring thing the person seemed at first to consciously intend, even if they felt their heart was in the right place when they decided to do act.
-It very likely involved a degree of undue self-determination that so often results in end-gaining.
+It very likely involved a degree of what Alexander called "undue self-determination" that so often results in end-gaining.

 So you can see that inhibiting in the Technique can even provide us with the chance for a unique kind of "self-psychoanalysis" if we choose to allow it to do so and if we make the fullest use of this chance it gives us to look into our innermost motives for acting and responding.
 Regular psychoanalysis and psychotherapy often help us understand the reasons